milesdet/holiday_homework/docs/README.md

 This Python Flask implementation in `main.py`

 1. Imports all dependencies required for the whole project.
-2. Sets up CSRFProtect to provide asynchronous keys that protect the app from a CSRF attack.
+2. Set up CSRFProtect to provide asynchronous keys that protect the app from a CSRF attack.
 Students will need to generate a unique basic 16 secret key with [https://acte.ltd/utils/randomkeygen](https://acte.ltd/utils/randomkeygen).
 3. Defines the head attribute for authorising a POST request to the API.
 4. Define a secure Content Secure Policy (CSP) head.
 5. Configures the Flask app.